Everyone fits into one of four major personality types.

 How to sell to them:

-Do you see yourself in any of these personality types?
-Comment to let us know!
+Do you see yourself in any of these four personality types?
+Or are you a hybrid of two or more?
+Leave a comment and let us know!